 I can’t get whatever technology we are working on this week to work; my computer is broken; I missed class and I’m lost; I’m just lost this week.
 What should I do?

 Post anyway.
 If you can’t do exactly what you want, find something close that you can do and do that.
 Focus on the themes rather than the technology.
 If the tech isn’t working use something else.
-Most weeks you could do pretty interesting projects, related to the weekly themes, without even using a computer.
+Most weeks you could make interesting sketches, related to the weekly themes, without even using a computer.

 What about the challenges?
 Do they count as sketches?

 Yes, they do.
-Each week I’ll include one or more individual, pair, or group challenges.
-Unless noted, the challenges are required, but each challenge counts towards your weekly sketches.
+Each week I’ll include an individual and a pair challenge.
+The challenges are required, but each challenge counts towards your weekly sketches and follows the sketching guidelines (spend 1 to 2 hours on them).

 I’m tired of looking at the computer screen.
 Can I do a couple of posts with paper/paint/glue/wood/whatever?